marlonlewis2020/bom-squad/README.md

 5. Create Pull Request: Go to github, go to your branch and click on pull requests

-6. click on "New pull request"
+6. Ensure "compare" is set to your branch and click on "New pull request"

 7. Review changes and click "Create pull request"